fluffy/moq-files/draft-jennings-moq-files.md

 # MOQT Track DataFile

-When saving a whole MOQT Track to a file, a common way to do this would be to make one ".data" file with all the object data and another ".moqm" file with all the array of JSON object for each MOQT Object.
+When saving a whole MOQT Track to a file, a common way to do this would be to make one ".dat" file with all the object data and another ".moq" file with all the array of JSON object for each MOQT Object.
 An implementation can choose to have one file per MOQT group.
-In such a case, it does so by creating one metadata (".moqm") file and one datafile (".data") containing data for each object in the MOQT group.
+In such a case, it does so by creating one metadata (".moq") file and one datafile (".dat") containing data for each object in the MOQT group.

 # Playback